-- In case re-charge is required, refer to the nameplate of the unit.
-It states the type of refrigerant and necessary amount. - · The unit is factory charged with refrigerant and depending on pipe sizes and pipe lengths some systems require additional charging of refrigerant. - Only use tools exclusively for the refrigerant type used in the system, this to ensure pressure resistance and prevent foreign materials from entering into the system. - · Charge the liquid refrigerant as follows:
+- In case recharge is required, see the nameplate of the unit.
+It states the type of refrigerant and necessary amount. - · The unit is factory charged with refrigerant and depending on pipe sizes and pipe lengths some systems require additional charging - Only use tools exclusively for the refrigerant type used in the system, this to ensure pressure resistance and prevent foreign materials from entering into the system. - · Charge the liquid refrigerant as follows:

-lf Then A siphon tube is present Charge with the cylinder upright. (i.e., the cylinder is marked with "Liquid filling siphon attached") A siphon tube is NOT present Charge with the cylinder upside down.
+If Then A siphon tube is present Charge with the cylinder upright. (i.e., the cylinder is marked with "Liquid filling siphon attached") ₹ A siphon tube is NOT present Charge with the cylinder upside down.